 And we prefer it this way.

-This season, Kim and Garcia broke the rules of typical school uniforms and created their own dress code with a show full of Americana pep and school spirit— or would brand spirit be a more fitting term?
+This season, Kim and Garcia broke the rules of typical school uniforms and created their own dress code with a show full of Americana pep and school spirit— or would the brand spirit be a more fitting term?

-Models dawned collegiate and sport inspired designs alluding to cheerleading pom-poms, baseball padding, and basketball jerseys.
-It was a nostalgic moment to say the least.
+Models dawned collegiate and sport-inspired designs alluding to cheerleading pom-poms, baseball padding, and basketball jerseys.
+It was a nostalgic moment, to say the least.